Opening an Account

 Can I mail a check?

-If you would like to deposit to your OpenInvest account with a physical check or if you are rolling over a previous employer 401k and have been sent a distribution check you can mail that check to:
+If you would like to deposit to your OpenInvest account with a physical check or if you are rolling over a previous employer 401k, please make the check payable to ‘Apex Clearing’, then add FBO: Your Name and your account number to the memo, and mail the check to:

-Please include your account number in the ‘Memo’ section of the check.
-If you don’t know your OpenInvest account number, you can find it here.
+If you don’t know your OpenInvest account number, you can find it on your account statements, or reach out to support for assistance.

 What Type Of Account Is Right For Me?